Central Ohio · Woman-Owned · 350+ Clients

 How much does a custom website cost?

-A one-page website starts at $950, a small business site around $2,300, up to $12,000+ for a government build — depending on page count, integrations, and whether you need a Section 508 audit packet.
-As a 24/7 web designer, every site includes unlimited updates completed within 24 hours.
+A one-page website starts at $950, a small business site around $2,300, $3,200 to $7,800 for a government build, depending on page count, integrations and whether you need a Section 508 audit packet.
+As a 24/7 web designer, every site includes unlimited updates completed within 24 hours for one flat yearly fee — and if you start with the one-page site and grow, the full $950 is credited toward your new website.

 When is the DOJ ADA Title II web compliance deadline?